doanhnguyen2714/doanhnguyen2714/README.md

 A passionate software developer from Vietnam.
 Possesses strong business and data analytics skills.
 Always eager to learn and persistent.

-🔭 I’m currently working on Administrative Office of the Faculty of Information Technology

 🌱 I’m currently learning about data analysis tools, IT service management (ITSM), and maybe a bit of Python or R for automation — always expanding my tech and admin skill set.

 👯 I’m looking for opportunities to collaborate in solving business problems.